-It’s just a rouse designed to squeeze as much money out of you as possible.
-Don’t fall for it!
+It's a ruse designed to squeeze as much money out of you as possible.
+Don't fall for it!

 I remember seeing this product around at least 7 years ago.
 The fact there's a CD on their design tells you just how old and outdated this ClickBank product is.